Back to Course

 Mythology of Virabhadrasana

-The legend begins with a tragic love story with the marriage of Shiva, the God of destruction, and Sati, the divine force.
-Sati was the daughter of the powerful King Daksha, who ruled by laws and regulations and was a great defender of traditional society.
+The legend begins with a tragic love story: the marriage of Shiva, the God of Destruction, and Sati, the divine force.
+Sati was the daughter of the powerful King Daksha, a ruler devoted to laws, regulations, and the defense of traditional society.

-Shiva then collected the remains of his wife and retired to Mount Kailash (holy mountain) to live a life of solitude and meditation.
-Later he also revived Sati by incarnating her as his second wife Parvati.
+Shiva then gathered the remains of Sati and retreated to Mount Kailash to live in solitude and meditation.
+Later, Sati was reborn as Parvati, who would again become his consort.

 The Meaning

-This asana represents the spiritual warrior, the fight against our ego and ignorance, the source of our suffering.
+Thus, Virabhadrasana (Warrior Pose) represents the spiritual warrior’s fight against ego and ignorance, the root of human suffering.

-By practicing this asana, we can inject ourselves with the energy of Virabhadra: firm presence, determination, strength, internal balance, and security.
+By practicing this asana, we embody the energy of Virabhadra: firm presence, determination, strength, balance, and inner security.

 Responses